-Accounting Officer

--

-(a) Ten Double Cab vehicles had been purchased on 04 September 2018 by the Project for utilization in operations of the Project in 8 Districts and for the Head Office of the Project.
-Out of those, the motor vehicle allocated for the Nuwara Eliya District had been transferred to the Ministry of Plantation Industries Project utilized activities under should only of the be for the obtain the said motor vehicle from
+Audit Observation Recomn nendation l Comments of the Accounting Officer Chief - (a) Ten Double Cal vehicles had been Assets under the Action has b een a alread v taken purchased on 04 September 2018 by Project Project for utilization in operations of the Project in 8 Districts and for the Head Office of the Project.
+Out of those, the motor vehicle allocated for the Nuwara Eliya District had been transferred to the Ministry of Plantation Industries on 21 February 2019, thus resulting in obtaining a motor vehicle on hire basis by the Project for use in the Nuwara Eliya District.
+A sum of Rs.1,126,870 had been paid as vehicle rental therefor during the year under review.